webdriverio-boneyard/webdriver.io/source/guide/getstarted/install.md

 ## Use of existing standalone package

-If you don't want to setup everything by yourself, you can also use on of the NPM selenium standalone packages like: [vvo/selenium-standalone](https://github.com/vvo/selenium-standalone).
+If you don't want to setup everything by yourself, you can also use one of the NPM selenium standalone packages like: [vvo/selenium-standalone](https://github.com/vvo/selenium-standalone).
 After installing it (globally) you can run your server by executing: